 The hemodialysis of Propafenone in patients with an overdose is expected to be of limited value in the removal of Propafenone as a result of both its high protein binding (>95%) and large volume of distribution.

 Propafenone HCl occurs as colorless crystals or white crystalline powder with a very bitter taste.
 It is slightly soluble in water (20°C), chloroform and ethanol.
-The following inactive ingredients are contained in the tablet: colloidal silicon dioxide, croscarmellose sodium, crospovidone, hypromellose, magnesium stearate, microcrystalline cellulose, polydextrose, polyethylene glycol, pregelatinized starch, sodium lauryl sulfate, titanium dioxide and triacetin.
+The following inactive ingredients are contained in the tablet: carnauba wax, hypromellose, magnesium stearate, polydextrose, polyethylene glycol, polysorbate 80, povidone, pregelatinized starch (corn), propylene glycol, sodium starch glycolate, titanium dioxide, and triacetin.

 Propafenone - Clinical Pharmacology